-I hold a PhD (2014) in political science from HU Berlin and I am the author of “Regime Dynamics in EU’s Eastern Neighbourhood: EU Democracy Promotion, International Influences, and Domestic Contexts” (2017, Palgrave Macmillan).
+I hold a PhD (2014) in political science from HU Berlin and I am the author of “Regime Dynamics in EU’s Eastern Neighbourhood: EU Democracy Promotion, International Influences, and Domestic Contexts” (2017, New York: Palgrave Macmillan).

 Monograph, Articles & Policy Outputs